The Accidental Detective 2: In Action

-The Accidental Detective 2: In Action is a 2018 South Korean crime comedy film and sequel to Kim Jung-hoon's 2015 film The Accidental Detective.
+The Accidental Detective 2: In Action is a 2018 South Korean action comedy film and sequel to Kim Jung-hoon's 2015 film The Accidental Detective.
 The film is directed by Lee Eon-hee, starring Kwon Sang-woo, Sung Dong-il and Lee Kwang-soo.
 The film was released on June 13, 2018.

 Plot

 A comic book storekeeper, Dae-man, and the legendary homicide detective, Tae-soo, who met on previous case quit their jobs to open a private detective agency.
 Despite their high hopes, they soon find themselves with only trivial cases such as spouse infidelity, unpaid debt, and missing cats.
 Then one day, a woman walks into the office, wanting to find the truth behind the death of her fiancé.
 Not only that, she also offers them a handsome reward of 50,000 dollars.
 Dae-man and Tae-soo see it as an opportunity to put their true detective skills to work.
 They bring on board a third member, Yeo Chi, a Mensa genius and a small-time online private eye, and together they launch a full-fledged investigation on the case.
 As they dig into what initially appeared to be a straightforward case, disturbing new evidences turn up.